 How important is filing a claim for a work-related injury?

 You should report any job-related injuries or illnesses to your employer immediately.
-Once your employer has actual knowledge of your injury, they have seven days to report it to their workers’ compensation insurance carrier.
+Once your employer has actual knowledge of your injury, they have seven days for filing a claim it to their workers’ compensation insurance carrier.
 The insurance carrier then has 14 days to file all injury reports involving compensable claims with Wisconsin’s Workers’ Compensation Division.

 Should your Wisconsin workers’ compensation claim be denied, the insurance company must notify you within seven days of receiving the claim and include their reasons for denial.
 At this point, you should contact an experienced Wisconsin work injury claims attorney to discuss your rights.

 How long is my claim open?

 You have two years to file for Wisconsin workers’ compensation benefits that will cover the cost of medical expenses incurred from the treatment of your work injury.
 There are no time restrictions for filing a workers’ compensation claim due to an occupational illness.

 Once your workers’ compensation claim has been established, it will typically remain open for 12 years, beginning either on the date you were injured or the date of last payment to you, whichever is later.
 This 12-year period becomes important when and if your condition changes as a result of your Wisconsin workplace injury or illness; therefore you should keep all records of last payment and medical bills for twelve years.

 How is compensation paid?